-Manchester Vegan Outreach is MAA's weekly activism event.
-Every Sunday afternoon, we set up a stall on Market Street and get busy advocating veganism.
+Manchester Vegan Outreach is MAA's fortnightly activism event.
+Every other Sunday afternoon, we set up a stall on Market Street and get busy advocating veganism.

 To join us at this event, please have a read through the information below, and if there's anything you're unsure about, send us a message.
 Other than that, all you need to do to get involved is come along!